 However, you should also keep in mind that mechanics themselves are often the cause of defective installation.

 Identifying the Aftermarket Defect

 Litigating a case centered around this type of vehicle calls for highly specialized experts to analyze the potential defects.
-In our practice, we’ve engaged former Ford Motor Company design engineers and professors at famed engineering programs have worked with automotive designs, engineers and other industry experts around the country identify defects in aftermarket modifications and alternative designs to keep occupants safe.
+In our practice, we’ve engaged former Ford Motor Company design engineers, professors, and other industry experts around the country to identify design defects in the aftermarket modifications and alternative designs to keep occupants safe.

 To learn more about aftermarket vehicles and litigation trends related to them, consider reading our in-depth articles on the aftermarket arena:

 - Emison, Brett. “‘Altered Reality’: Hidden Dangers of Modified Products and After-Market Components.”
 Illinois Trial Journal.

 - Emison, Brett.
 “Get Educated: The Dangers of Aftermarket Vehicles.”
 The Safety Report.